m3data/collective-futurecrafting/README.md

 - Climate change adaptation
 - Food security and regenerative agriculture
 - Social justice and equity
+- Mental health and intergenerational trauma
+- Education and lifelong learning
+- Sustainable urban design and development
 - Vulnerable populations and community services
 - Community resilience and wellbeing
 - Technology addiction and its social impact
 - Loneliness and civic engagement, and more.

-But our vision goes far beyond the local.
+But our vision goes far beyond the local context.
 We aim to create the conditions for a new model to emerge—one where **we, as Earthians**, can dream and build together.
-By creating networks of interconnected circles and **Community Learning and Action Nodes (CLANs)**, we envision establishing a **fractal governance structure**.
+By creating networks of interconnected circles and **Community Learning and Action Nodes (CLANs)**, we envision supporting a **fractal governance structure** and codesigning a socio-technical fabric we call the **WISDOM** protocol (Wiser Innovation Symbiotically Designed for Organismal Mutualism).
 This structure enables us to collaborate more effectively as a species, fostering a socio-cultural force with the power to transform how we:

-- **Do:** Create regenerative systems that work in harmony with nature.
+- **Do:** creating regenerative systems that work in harmony with nature.
-- **Relate:** Build meaningful relationships across diverse communities.
+- **Relate:** building meaningful relationships across diverse communities.
 - **Know:** Generate collective knowledge and share insights.
 - **Be:** Live in ways attuned to the flourishing of life on this planet.